phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **failed: database disk image is malformed. abort()ing pseudo client by server request**

    The Pseudo tool gets path mismatch and corrupt database issues when processing the file system operations.
-When Pseudo simulates the file system operations in a Yocto project, problems might occur in the process of handling file paths and permissions.
+When Pseudo simulates the file system operations in a Yocto project, problems can occur while handling file paths and permissions.

    This is a known issue in the `Yocto community <https://wiki.yoctoproject.org/wiki/Pseudo_Abort>`__.